aws/aws-fpga/README.md

 ## FPGA SDK

 The [SDK directory](./sdk) includes the drivers and runtime environment required by any EC2 Instance running on F1.
-It has the drivers and tools to interact with a pre-built AFIs that are loaded to EC2 F1 FPGAs.
+It has the drivers and tools to interact with pre-built AFIs that are loaded to EC2 F1 FPGAs.
 The SDK is not required during the AFI design and build process, they are only required once you load the AFI into an F1 instance.

 # Quick start